Critical times: producing the global graduate in a pandemic

 The challenge

-The production of the global graduate is central to the purposes of the contemporary university, with competencies such as mobility, global mindedness, intercultural awareness and global citizenship frequently identified as desired graduate learning outcomes or attributes.
-The COVID 19 pandemic has exacerbated existing challenges that raise questions about what future may be possible for this global graduate.
+The COVID 19 pandemic exacerbated existing challenges that raise questions about what future may be possible for this global graduate.
 These include a hyper-competitive graduate labour market and a corresponding decline in the availability of graduate jobs that erode the value of a higher education credential as a guarantee of opportunity and advantage.

-It has also raised questions that have been less well explored to date — questions about how academics understand and experience their role in promoting the global graduate during these critical times.
+It also raised questions that have been less well explored to date — questions about how academics understand and experience their role in promoting the global graduate during these critical times.
 We do not know what academics believe to be the core knowledge, dispositions and capabilities that count for the future and how those beliefs may be changing.
 These questions have particular implications for academics in the field of teacher education, who are expected to develop global competencies in preservice teachers.

 Project overview